IGME-202-2221/project-1-VanishingCoincidence/README.md

 -   Camera Movement: Fixed
 -   Player Health: Lives
 -   End Condition: Run out of lives
--   Scoring: Collecting point collectibles and getting enemies
+-   Scoring: Shooting enemies and staying alive for as long as possible

 ### Game Description